Who's Who of Professional Women

 CAROLYN CRAWFORD CHESNUTT THORSEN

-Over the course of her tenure with the Georgia Institute of Technology, Ms. Thorsen was active on various boards and committees, even chairing the scholarship committee.
-One of her most notable achievements during this time was the creation of an outreach program at Georgia Tech to encourage African American high school students to pursue engineering, which was incredibly effective.
+Over the course of her tenure with the Georgia Institute of Technology, Ms. Thorsen was active on various boards and committees.
+One of her most notable achievements during this time was the creation of an outreach program at Georgia Tech to encourage African American high school students to enroll in advanced math and science courses, making them eligible to pursue science and engineering careers.
+This was incredibly effective.
 Additionally, during her own studies at Georgia Tech, she recalls that she experienced a number of difficulties that stemmed from her being a woman.
 Finding that she had to work twice as hard as her male counterparts to achieve the same success, Ms. Thorsen became very involved in gender equity in education and spent time as the equity chair for the American Association of University Women.

-Ms. Thorsen’s other contributions to the field of education include being charter chair of the National Association of Pre-College Program Directors from 1984 to 1985 and president of the class of 1955 at Agnes Scott College from 1985 to 1990.
+Ms. Thorsen’s other contributions to the field of education include being charter chair of the National Association of Pre-College Program Directors from 1984 to 1985 and alumnae president of the class of 1955 at Agnes Scott College from 1985 to 1990.
 Before moving to Georgia, she had also donated her time to the Darlington County School District PTA in 1973.
-In an effort to keep up to date with developments in her field, Ms. Thorsen was an active member of the National Education Association, the South Carolina Education Association, the American Society of Engineering Education and the Society of Women Engineers.
+To keep up to date with developments in her field, Ms. Thorsen was an active member of the National Education Association, the South Carolina Education Association, the American Society of Engineering Education and the Society of Women Engineers.

 Alongside her career in education, Ms. Thorsen was closely involved in a variety of musical endeavors as well.
-Between 1968 and 1972, she spent time as both president and campaign chair of the Hartsville Community Concert Association Inc. and concurrently served as the vice president of the Black Creek Arts Council of Darlington County.
-A professional organist herself, she later was a member of the Atlanta Symphony Orchestra Chorus from 1985 to 1987, has donated her time as a both a choir director and children’s choir director, and is a member of the American Guild of Organists.
+Between 1968 and 1972, she spent time as both president and campaign chair of the Hartsville Community Concert Association Inc. A professional organist herself, she later was a member of the Atlanta Symphony Orchestra Chorus, under the direction of Robert Shaw.
+She remains a symphony patron and also a member of the American Guild of Organists.

 Born in Maryville, Tennessee, to father John Calvin Crawford and mother America Arey Moore, Ms. Thorsen attributes much of her success to the love and support she received from her family.
-Now married to husband H. Thomas Thorsen, she is the proud mother of four children, John Calvin, Thomas Walter, Margaret America, and Carolyn Christian, and a doting grandmother to her grandchildren and one great-grandchild.
-Looking toward the future, Ms. Thorsen intends to continue enjoying her retirement, spending time with her family, listening to music and traveling.
+Looking toward the future, Ms. Thorsen intends to continue enjoying her retirement, listening to music and spending time with her family.

 Facebook